 The Board of Directors adopted, subject to approval of the Company's stockholders, an amendment (the "Amendment") to the Company's 2015 Omnibus Incentive Plan, as amended and restated effective January 1, 2020, to increase the number of authorized shares of common stock reserved for issuance under the Omnibus Incentive Plan and to provide for the sale of shares on the market to cover required tax-withholdings under awards.
 The following description of the Amendment and the Omnibus Incentive Plan is qualified in its entirety by the full text of the Omnibus Incentive Plan and the Amendment.
-The full text of the Amendment is attached to this Proxy Statement as Appendix B .
+The full text of the Amendment is attached to this Proxy Statement as Appendix A and the Omnibus Incentive Plan is attached to this Proxy Statement as Appendix B.